colinzpz/colinzpz.github.io/_pages/about.md

   - /about.html
 ---

 This is Pengzhan Zhou's homepage!
 I have been awarded the Ph.D. degree under the guidance of  Prof. Yuanyuan Yang at Stony Brook University.
-My research interests include wireless sensor networks, internet of things, artificial intelligence, combinatorial optimization, and algorithms.
+My research interests include wireless sensor networks, internet of things, algorithms, combinatorial optimization, and artificial intelligence.

 Welcome to contact me at colinzpz@gmail.com.